jedi-academy/learn-4711/data/labs/lab08.md

 ### 1. Create XML data

-Create an CML document, `data/tasks.xml`, to hold the same kind of data as your existing CSV file.
+Create an XML document, `data/tasks.xml`, to hold the same kind of data as your existing CSV file.
+Add half a dozen of your todo tasks, basically converting them from the CSV file.

 Looking at the different strategies, an element-centric approach would suit our data best.